Child Protective Services Social Worker

-Complete position description and application form may be obtained at the Sawyer County Human Resources Office of the Courthouse at 10610 Main St., Hayward, by calling 715 634-7554 ex 2226, or from Sawyer County web site at: www.sawyercountygov.org under Information/Employment.
+Complete position description and application form may be obtained at the Sawyer County Human Resources Office of the Courthouse at 10610 Main St., Hayward, WI, by calling 715-638-3242, or from the Sawyer County website at www.sawyercountygov.org under Employment.

-Applicants must complete the Sawyer County application form and submit it with a resume no later than 4:00 p.m. on Friday, July 8, 2016.
-Application and resume may be returned to the Sawyer County Human Resources Office, Suite 23, Hayward, WI 54843, or may be submitted electronically through the Sawyer County web site.
+Applicants must complete and submit the Sawyer County application form.
+Deadline: Open until filled.
+Applications may be returned to the Sawyer County Human Resources Office, 10610 Main Street, Suite 23, Hayward, WI 54843, or may be submitted electronically through the Sawyer County website.

-Sawyer County is an Affirmative Action / Equal Opportunity Employer Women and Minorities Encouraged to Apply
+Sawyer County is an Equal Opportunity / Affirmative Action Employer

 Sawyer County Position Description